exhaustedbrit/riff-wave-generator-example/readme.md

 I personally recommend using Visual Studio or Visual Studio Code.

+If you have `dotnet` installed, you can run `dotnet run Program.cs` in a terminal to output the `sound.wav` example.

 ## Explanation

 The code consists of two main components, they are called upon in the `Main`